United Kingdom in the Eurovision Song Contest 2015

-The United Kingdom participated in the Eurovision Song Contest 2015 with the song "Still in Love with You" written by David Mindel and Adrian Bax White.
-The song was performed by the duo Electro Velvet, which was internally selected by the British broadcaster BBC to represent the United Kingdom at the 2015 contest in Vienna, Austria.
+The United Kingdom was represented at the Eurovision Song Contest 2015 with the song "Still in Love with You", written by David Mindel and Adrian Bax White, and performed by the duo Electro Velvet.
+The British participating broadcaster, the British Broadcasting Corporation (BBC), internally selected both the song and the performer.
 Electro Velvet and "Still in Love with You" was announced as the British entry in a special presentation show titled Our Song for Eurovision 2015 broadcast on the BBC Red Button service in March 2015.

 As a member of the "Big Five", the United Kingdom automatically qualified to compete in the final of the Eurovision Song Contest.
 Performing in position 5, the United Kingdom placed 24th out of the 27 participating countries with 5 points.